Team-Failure/TF-OS/README.md

 # Setup
 1- Download the last release or Pre release

-2- Format your sd card on FAT32 or exFAT and extract contenent of "sd" folder on your sd card.
+2- Format your sd card on `fat32` or `exFAT` and extract contenent of `"sd"` folder on your sd card.
 Or just drop files in the sd card if you dont want to format it

-3-Put your console into RCM mode or just power on it if your console have a mod chip
+3- Put your console into RCM mode or `just power on it if your console have a mod chip`

-4- (if you are on RCM mode) Start your computer, download and launch "TegraRCMgui" go to tegrarcmgui settings and install drivers, connect your switch at your pc with a cable can transfer data, and,if the program show your console is in RCM mode, select the Payload "hekate..." or "TF PrismaLoader..." is in the archive with the folder icon and select "inject payload"
+4- (if you are on RCM mode) Start your computer, download and launch `"TegraRCMgui"` go to `tegrarcmgui settings` and `install drivers`, connect your switch at your pc with a cable `can transfer data`, and,if the program show your console is in RCM mode, select the Payload `"hekate..." or "TF PrismaLoader..."` is in the archive with the folder icon and select "inject payload"

 5- Create an emuNAND
-Go and hekate and:
+Go on hekate and:
-Select "emuMMC", "create emuMMC", "Sd file" and wait (can be take over 10min)
+Select `"emuMMC"`, `"create emuMMC"`, `"Sd file"` and wait (can be take over 10min)

 <img src="emunNAND.png" alt="emunand shema">